alan-camilo/100-days-of-code/log.md

 ### Day 7: April 23, 2020

-**Today's Progress**: I did not really write code today, I was more into gathering tutorials on Material design and looking for a library to nicely display the global air quality value (found it!
-[SlimChart](https://github.com/mancj/SlimChart)).
+**Today's Progress**: I did not really write code today, I was more into gathering tutorials about Material design and looking for a library to nicely display the global air quality value (found it! it's [SlimChart](https://github.com/mancj/SlimChart)).

-**Thoughts**: Half-day on tutorials about Android Material design will be necessary.
+**Thoughts**: Half-day dedicated to tutorials about Android Material design will be necessary.

 **Link to work**: [https://github.com/alan-camilo/paris-respire-app](https://github.com/alan-camilo/paris-respire-app)